 Evil: very unpleasant, wicked.

-Exhausting: A person who is overwhelming, constantly needs attention
+Exhausting: A person who is overwhelming, and constantly needs attention

 Fragile: Vulnerable, delicate, weak.

 Immature: Juvenile, inexperienced, one who acts younger than their own age

 Incompetent: A person who lacks skills in a particular field.